 Best Torrent Clients For Linux

-File sharing is one of the oldest and most popular usage area of the internet.
-In the old days there was ftp to share files.
-After ftp era various protocols and tools came into play like DC++, Napster, Kazaa etc. But these protocols and tools have some problems like not sharing resources between each other.
-In the new fiber era torrent protocol came and cleared all other file sharing protocols.
-Bit torrent is distributed protocol used to download and upload files.
-Torrent files holds information about shred file and folders.
+File sharing is one of the oldest and most popular usage areas of the internet.
+In the old days, there was FTP to share files.
+After the FTP era various protocols and tools came into play like DC++, Napster, Kazaa, etc. But these protocols and tools have some problems like not sharing resources between each other.
+In the new fiber era, torrent protocol came and cleared all other file sharing protocols.
+Bit torrent is a distributed protocol used to download and upload files.
+Torrent files hold information about shred files and folders.
 Torrent file extension is

 .torrent and defined in

 application/x-torrent .
 Torrent protocols uses hashes uniquely define file and folders.
 In this article we will look popular and best Linux torrent clients.